 Often, the simple things in life are the most important.
-For breast cancer patient Cathy Varner, two handcrafted items — a pretty lavender pouch and a small soft pillow — made all the difference in the world.
+For breast cancer patient Cathy Varner, two handcrafted items — a pretty pink floral pouch and a small soft pillow — made all the difference in the world.

 "Patients are often stumped about what to do with the drain bulbs and how to 'wear' them for the designated time of healing," says Donna Thompson, a breast cancer navigator at Sharp Grossmont Hospital.
 "The drains are long tubes with a bulb on the end, which are attached at the surgery site to collect excess fluid."